 Is the default for a foreign single owner LLC a disregarded entity?
 Or do I need to file Form 8828 to make that designation?

-A US LLC is by default a disregarded entity, and absent an election, it is treated as either a sole proprietorship (for single member) or a partnership (for more than 1 member).
+A US LLC is by default a disregarded entity.
+Absent an election, it is treated as either a sole proprietorship for a single member or a partnership for more than 1 member.

 Do I need to pay estimated taxes?